truenas/documentation/content/SCALETutorials/ConfigReportsScale.md

 To increase TrueNAS reporting functionality connect it to our TrueCommand multi-system management software.

-TrueCommand reports offer enhanced features like creating custom graphs and comparing utilization across multiple systems.
+[TrueCommand](https://www.truenas.com/truecommand/) offers enhanced features for reporting like creating custom graphs and comparing utilization across multiple systems.

 ## Interacting with Graphs